Last Updated on April 8, 2022 by Evan Retallack

 If you’re new into the world of pallets, you’d be forgiven for not knowing there are actually different sizes and types available.
 While there are standard pallet dimensions, measurements vary between countries which makes international shipping arrangements extra confusing if you don’t know what your options are to begin with.

-Below we’ll started with standard pallet sizes Australia uses.
-And then we’ll look at other countries’ average pallet sizes.
+Below, we’ll start with the standard pallet size Australia uses.
+And then we’ll look at other countries and their average pallet size and dimensions.

 Standard Pallet Size In Australia